amyoun01/2018-NEON-Data-Institute-Git-Demo/README.md

-# Scripts to extract and plot the epectra from hperspectral imagery hdf5 files
+# Scripts to extract and plot the spectra from hyperspectral imagery hdf5 files
 ## Adam Young

 Adam.Young [at] nau.edu